Sienci-Labs/Resources/gsender/gs-classic.md

 ## About Page

-You can find the release notes for the latest version of gSender in the “About” section of the settings.
+You can find the release notes for the latest version of gSender in the "About" section of the settings.

 ![](/_images/_gsender/_classic/_features-cl/gs_cl_fe_about.jpg){.aligncenter .size-medium}